caplena/knowledge-base/docs/Alerts.md

 **Settings:**

 - Specify a topic to track (e.g., number of mentions for "customer service").
+You can monitor changes in the total number of mentions for a topic or track changes in sentiment distribution (positive, negative, neutral).
 - Threshold: Define how much the metric needs to change (e.g., 95 mentions).
 - Define the comparison period (e.g., changes vs. last week).

+**Alert Preview:**

+Use the preview feature to see how the alert will look before finalizing.

+**Example Use Case:**

+- Be alerted if the number of mentions for "Customer Service" increases by more than 20 compared to last week.

+- Get notified if negative sentiment for "Product Quality" increases by over 10% versus the previous month.

 **3. Occurrence Alerts**